ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 #### Focus mode

-With multiple changes to the Back Office UI intended to expose the most important information and actions, editors can now better focus on their work.
+With multiple changes to the back office UI intended to expose the most important information and actions, editors can now better focus on their work.
 The UI is now more friendly and appealing for marketers and editors, with simplified Content structure, designed with new and non-advanced users in mind.
 For more information, see [Focus mode](https://doc.ibexa.co/projects/userguide/en/latest/getting_started/discover_ui/#focus-mode).